statikfintechllc/AscendNet/backend/Mobile-Mirror/docs/OPEN_FUNDING_PROPOSAL.md

 Mobile-Dashboard Mobile Developer enables secure.
 It is on-demand remote coding from any mobile device.
 Directly on your home/server machine.
-With one-click tunnel creation, instant QR mobile onboarding, and seamless HTTPS VSCode (code-server) delivery.
+With one-click tunnel creation, instant QR mobile onboarding, and seamless HTTPS VSCode (statik-server) delivery.
 You can develop and deploy as if you’re sitting at your desk—no matter where you are.

 > *Built to let you actually code on the move.
 No cloud.
 No lock-in.
 No bullshit.*